adivakohli-cloud/physics_engine_2d/README.md

 ## Conclusion

-This project demonstrates a complete **2D physics engine pipeline**, including rigid body dynamics, collision handling, constraints, and rendering.
+This project demonstrates a complete 2D physics engine pipeline, including rigid body dynamics, collision handling, constraints, and rendering.
 It serves as a strong foundation for understanding real-world game physics engines and provides a base for further experimentation and optimization.

 ---